SiriusStarr/elm-review-no-unsorted/README.md

 ## Changlelog

+* `1.0.6` -- 🐛 Fix a bug causing `NoUnsortedRecords` to recurse infinitely in
+  certain rare cases where a type variable was assigned to a value containing an identically-named type variable (e.g. the type variable `a` ended up being assigned to a value defined by the generic record `{ a | field : Int }`).
 * `1.0.5` -- 🚑 Fix critical bug causing `NoUnsortedRecords` to rarely generate
   valid code that was missing fields for record updates.
 It is recommended that you **check any record update expressions** that **contained comments** that